Logisx/TripTailor/README.md

 ### Prerequisites
 The app is using **Python 3.12.0**

+Create `.env` file and add the relevant API keys and your Redis server url.
+Use `env_example.txt` as a template for your env file.

 ### Option 1: Using Poetry (Preferred)
 1. Install Poetry if not already installed:
    ```bash